|WFC||LINE or BOX||LINE or BOX|

 See the ACS drizzling web page for information on reducing datasets involving pointing patterns.

 General information about designing ACS pointing patterns, and the "convenience" patterns available for Phase II proposers is provided in ACS dither and mosaic pointing patterns (Mutchler & Cox, ACS Instrument Science Report 2001-07).
-This webpage describes even more patterns, and the parameters are updated to reflect the latest distortion solutions.
+This webpage describes even more patterns, and the parameters are updated to reflect the latest distortion solutions, and the distortion coefficients below supersede those found in ISR 2001-07.
 Although we don't expect these updates to significantly change the parameters in these pattern forms, you can calculate your own pointing parameters as follows:

-Where the current distortion coefficients (just the first two terms of the full 4th-order polynomial) are:
+Where the current distortion coefficients (just the linear terms of the full distortion polynomial) are:

 For two-dimensional "box" patterns, the Line_Spacing is calculated like the Point_Spacing, except using the (x,y) pixel shift from the 2nd to the 3rd pointing.
 The Angle_Between_Sides is the 180 degrees minus the Pattern_Orient of the second segment, minus the Pattern_Orient of the first segment.